|Anthony Lopes and Guerreiro won the Euro 2016 after beating France in Paris|

 Hadji grew up in France, but chose to represent Morocco in 1993.
 He went to the WC Finals in 1994 and 1998.
 After the WC Finals in 1998, he won the African Player of the Year award that year.
 He was named the 50th greatest African player of all time by African football expert Ed Dove.
 Professionally, he played for many clubs mainly in Spain and England.
 He had stints with Nancy, Sporting SP, Deportivo La Coruna, Coventry, Aston Villa, etc.

+Born in France, he joined Leicester from La Harve in 2014.
 He helped Leicester Town to win the Premiership in 2015-2016.
 He won the PFA Players' Player of the Year, and was a member of the Premier League PFA Team of the Year as he helped Leicester City win the Premier League.
+He was selected to play for Algeria at Brazil 2014, but only played in one match.

 LW: Andre Ayew (Ghana)